JackPu/daycaca/README.md

 option {} :

-+ toCropImgX: The x-axis distance between the crop area and the image;
++ x: The x-axis distance between the crop area and the image;
-+ toCropImgY: The y-axis distance between the crop area and the image;
++ y: The y-axis distance between the crop area and the image;
-+ toCropImgW: The width of crop area;
++ w: The width of crop area;
-+ toCropImgH: The height of crop area
++ h: The height of crop area
 + ratio: the scale ration of the image

 <img width="480" src="http://img1.vued.vanthink.cn/vued233e94bd60775c0999df05d17b4642a8.png" />